tanchekwei/docs/docs/csharp/programming-guide/concepts/linq/features-that-support-linq.md

                             select new Customer { Name = o.Name, Phone = o.Phone };
 ```

 The data source may have more properties lying under the hood than the `Customer` class such as `OrderSize`, but with object initialization, the data returned from the query is molded into the desired data type; we choose the data that is relevant to our class.
-As a result, we now have an `IEnumerable` filled with the new `Customer`s we wanted.
+As a result, we now have an `IEnumerable` filled with the new `Customer` we wanted.
 The above can also be written in LINQ's method syntax:

 ```csharp
 var newLargeOrderCustomers = IncomingOrders.Where(x => x.OrderSize > 5).Select(y => new Customer { Name = y.Name, Phone = y.Phone });